-The 147th Open Championship took place over Carnoustie Golf Links in Angus.
-It's the 8th time the venue has hosted the event and is arguably the most exciting Open Championship to be held at the venue to date.
+The Open 2018 Championship took place over Carnoustie Golf Links in Angus, the 8th time Carnoustie has hosted the event.
+It was the 147th Open and it was arguably the most exciting Open Championship to be held there to date!

 Over the past few months Scotland has been experiencing one of its hottest summers on record.
-With weeks of sunshine and warm winds the golf courses have become parched and brown, something you would expect to see on the plains of Africa.
-This weather has been causing the courses to play firm and fast like you would imagine Open Championship Links courses to play......Carnoustie Golf Links was no exception.
+With weeks of sunshine and warm winds the golf courses have become parched and brown; something you would expect to see on the plains of Africa.
+As a result of this weather courses have been playing firm and fast.
+Like you would imagine Open Championship Links courses to play……Carnoustie Golf Links was no exception.

-With conditions, benign and gentle drizzle in the evening, Carnoustie Golf Links was playing straight forward as it was ever likely to play.
+With conditions, benign and gentle drizzle in the evening, Carnoustie Golf Links was playing relatively straight forward.
 With balls rolling out over 100yds on the ground when hitting fairways, it was no longer a tournament for the big hitters but who could control their golf ball and plot their way around.
-Scoring early in the tournament was dominated by Americans and South Africans with Rory McIlroy being the highest placed European in 11th place on day one and Tommy Fleetwood breaking into the top 3 on day 2 with an outstanding round of 65 leaving him 1 behind the leaders going into the weekend.
+Scoring early in the tournament was dominated by Americans and South Africans.
+In particular Rory McIlroy, who was the highest placed European in 11th place on day one.
+Tommy Fleetwood also reached into the top 3 on day 2 with an outstanding round of 65; leaving him 1 behind the leaders going into the weekend.

 With a trio of Americans, Xander Schauffele, Kevin Kisner and Jordan Speith starting the final round 3 shots clear of the rest on -9, would the Carnoustie curse of no winner from the final group continue…….
 The wind kicked up throughout the day and was proving very tough when the final few groups teed off.

-Molinari had played 36 holes over the weekend bogey free and carding rounds of 65 and 69, was quite incredible considering the circumstances.
-Quite the pressure he must have been under down the final few tough holes knowing what he was about to achieve.
-It is one of the most impressive displays of ball striking and golf ball control we have seen – A thoroughly deserved winner!
+Molinari had played 36 holes over the weekend bogey free and carding rounds of 65 and 69.
+Quite incredible considering the circumstances.
+He must have felt the pressure playing the final few tough holes knowing what he was about to achieve.
+It is one of the most impressive displays of ball striking and golf ball control we have seen.
+A thoroughly deserved winner!
 It’s been an exceptional year for the Italian, with him winning a few weeks prior in American and also the BMW Championship at Wentworth earlier in the year.

 Young Scottish Talent

-Another big congratulations must go to Scotland's very own Sam Locke who won the Silver Medal for becoming the highest placed Amateur in the field after making the cut.
-The way he handled the situation over the 4 tournament days it looked like he had been on the tour for years.
+Another big congratulations must go to Scotland’s very own Sam Locke.
+He won the Silver Medal for becoming the highest placed Amateur in the field after making the cut.
+The way he handled the situation over the 4 tournament days, it looked like he had been on the tour for years.
 An exciting future ahead for the young man who is one of the pool of players from The Paul Lawrie Foundation.

 We look forward to Royal Portrush in 2019

 As a new Open Champion is crowned we now start to look forward to The Open Championship in 2019, which will be held at Royal Portrush in Northern Ireland.
 The first time it has been held away from British Mainland in over 60 years.
-Royal Portrush has hosted The Open over its famous Dunluce Links once before back in 1951 and was won by the famous Max Faulkner.
-Every year The Open Championship seems to be bigger, better and more exciting and we can’t wait to see what Royal Portrush has in store for us next year over arguably one of the most picturesque Open Championship venues on the rota.
+Royal Portrush has hosted The Open once before in 1951 and was won by the famous Max Faulkner.
+Every year The Open Championship seems to be bigger, better and more exciting.
+We can’t wait to see what Royal Portrush has in store for us next year over arguably one of the most picturesque Open Championship venues on the rota.

 Cangratulations Francesco Molinari and we look forward to you defending The Claret Jug at Royal Portrush.
 Francesco Molinari, Campione golfista dell’anno!!!!